SubhaVellapandi-Lister/data-channel-import/builtins/README.md

     - includeLogInData - boolean default to flase, if true, instead of separate log file, put log columns in the data file
     - logHeaders - Array of string, define headers in the log file that is generated
     - extraLogFile - file name, use a separate log file, put log columns in the named file defined here

+- `jsonSchemaNames` - Array of string, This is a list of parameter groups which should be treated as json schemas for column configuration.
+System will later add these schemas in column config for column validation.

 See [Validate.ts](src/processors/Validate.ts) code for more many more advanced config options